barsikus007/fastapi-react-boilerplate/README.md

 ### backend

 - other
+  - gunicorn (and maybe uvicorn.error and watchdog) sqla alembic structlogs
   - move 404's to cruds
     - cruds is repository now?
   - use return 201 when create